DSC_0218-006.JPG

 The Giantess Hít in Hítardalur Valley and the Party of the Trolls - Folklore from West Iceland

-As I have shown you in many of my travel-blogs through the years then Icelandic folklore is filled with stories about trolls, elves, and other mythical beings.
-In this travel-blog I want to tell you about the big troll party in Hítardalur valley in West Iceland, hosted by the giantess Hít and which many of the well-known trolls in Iceland attended.
+As I have shown you in many of my travel blogs through the years, Icelandic folklore is filled with stories about trolls, elves, and other mythical beings.
+In this travel blog, I want to tell you about the big troll party in the Hítardalur valley in West Iceland, hosted by the giantess Hít, and attended by many of the well-known trolls in Iceland.
 Top photo: Trolls in Hítardalur valley Bárður Snæfellsás is the protector of the Snæfellsnes peninsula The story is told in one of the later Icelandic Sagas, Bárðar saga Snæfellsáss, dating back to 1280-1390.
 The oldest manuscript of Bárðarsaga

 Photos by me